tidymodels/extratests/tests/testthat/_snaps/survival-fit-resamples.md

 # resampling survival models mixture of metric types

-    No evaluation time was set; a value of 5 was used.
+    4 evaluation times were specified during tuning; the first (10) will be used.

 ---